plainenglishh/int64-luau/README.md

 ## Performance

 This module is as fast as is reasonably possible, however it is a LOT slower than native.
-Most notably, division is several orders of magnitude faster because it is implemented as long-division.
-Specialization is possible to improve the performance but for over half of all numbers it will still be incredibly slow.
-Implementing divison as something that is *not* long divison is not off the table, but it's quite complex and it's unclear whether it'd be a huge benefit or not.
+Most notably, division is quite a bit slower because it is implemented as a form of long-division.
+Specialization is possible to improve the performance it will still be incredibly slow.
+Implementing it in a more efficient manner is not off the table, but it would increase complexity dramatically for unknown benefit.

-The other arithmetic operations and the bitwise operations are implemented in a much more efficient manner.
-They are still an order of magnitude slower than Luau's normal operations but they are not prohibitively slow like division is.
+Despite this note though, all of the operations are reasonably fast.
+Outside of division, the remaining arithmetic and bitwise operations are quite fast and completely usable.

 ## API